denimgroup/threadfix/README.md

 * **threadfix-main** - Main ThreadFix server application.
 This is a Java-based Spring/Hibernate web application with associated web services.
 Other components of the ThreadFix platform call into the ThreadFix server.
 * **threadfix-scanagent** - External scan agent that can run automated application security scans on behalf of a ThreadFix server.
 * **threadfix-scanner-plugin** - Scanner plugins that can connect to a ThreadFix server and import an application's attack surface to improve the thoroughness of dynamic scanning.
 Also allows for exporting scan results directly into ThreadFix (rather than saving files and uploading them.)
-* **threadfix-updade** - Update scripts to upgrade the ThreadFix server database between versions.
+* **threadfix-update** - Update scripts to upgrade the ThreadFix server database between versions.